 The Golden Retriever

-Golden Retrievers bring the submissive, fun-loving, and clever personality to The Golden Mountain Doodle.
+Golden Retrievers bring the submissive, fun-loving, and clever personality to the Golden Mountain Doodle.
 They have a respectful demeanor which makes them incredible family pets, especially around small children.
 They are active dog breeds that love to fetch, run, and stay active.
 Golden Retrievers are also very caring, making them great emotional support dogs, disability supporters, and search and rescue dogs.

 The Bernese Mountain Dog

 The Bernese Mountain Dog is a larger dog breed that is considered an easy-going and accommodating family dog.
 With his thick dark coat, he is mildly active and enjoys colder temperatures with his thick coat.
-The Bernese Mountain Dogs are very mild-mannered, and some even consider them too bashful and easy-going.
+The Bernese Mountain Dogs are very mild-mannered, and some even consider them to be too bashful and easy-going.
 Most Bernese Mountain Dogs are sociable and peaceful with other animals and humans.

 The Poodle

-The Poodle brings three very important characteristics to the Bernese Mountain Doodle: extreme intelligence, hypoallergenic fur, and a nonshedding coat.
+The Poodle brings three very important characteristics to the Bernese Mountain Doodle: extreme intelligence, hypoallergenic hair, and a nonshedding coat.
 Poodle dog breeds are extremely trainable which makes commands, tricks, and potty training look easy compared to other dog types.
 In addition, they are active dogs and get along with smaller children.
 The most important feature that contributes to the Bernese Mountain Doodle is the hypoallergenic fur and nonshedding coat.
 You’ll receive fewer allergic reactions and won’t have to spend all weekend picking up and vacuuming fur.

 Bernedoodle and Goldendoodle Mix

 Since you can’t breed three types of dogs together, the Golden Mountain Doodle is bred from a Bernedoodle and Goldendoodle mix.
 Typically, the resulting Bernedoodle and Goldendoodle mix are at least F2B generation, meaning that their offspring have at least 50% Poodle genetics, less than 25% Bernese Mountain Dog genetics, and less than 25% Golden Retriever genetics.
-The reason you want a significant amount of Poodle genetics is, so the dog doesn’t shed hair often and is hypoallergenic.
+The reason you want a significant amount of Poodle genetics is so the dog doesn’t shed hair often and is hypoallergenic.

 Golden Mountain Doodle Sizes